blandco/esa-health/README.md

 # ESA Health

-Simple web page to monitor IronPort ESA health statistics.
+A simple web page to monitor IronPort ESA health statistics.

+The HTML is built with the Bootstrap3 framework and uses PHP's cURL to query the ESA ASyncOS API for live and historical appliance statisics.

 > ![Screenshot](https://github.com/blandco/esa-health/blob/master/esa-dashboard-gif.gif)